Davis, Brown, Koehn, Shors & Roberts is one of Iowa's largest law firms with a rich tradition of legal service to clients.

 - In the 1980s the firm's name was changed to Davis, Hockenberg, Wine, Brown, Koehn & Shors, P.C. and in the 1990s the firm's name was changed again to Davis, Brown, Koehn, Shors & Roberts, P.C.

 - In 2001, the firm opened a second office in West Des Moines.
 Located in the Highland Building at 4201 Westown Pkwy, Ste.
-300, the office houses seven of the firm's attorneys, paralegals and support staff.
+300, the office houses seven of the firm's attorneys, as well as paralegals and support staff.

-- The firm's opened its third location in Ames, Iowa in December 2011.
-The Ames Office is located at 2605 Northridge Pkwy. in the Village of Somerset.
+- The firm opened its third location in Ames, Iowa in December 2011.
+The Ames Office is located at 2605 Northridge Parkway in the Village of Somerset.

 - In 2012, the firm opened a fourth office in Emmetsburg, Iowa.
 Located at 3004 Main Street in Emmetsburg, Iowa, the office is staffed by Sean Solberg, patent attorney.